 Muscle-strengthening exercises work different major muscle groups in the legs, hip, back, abdomen, shoulders and arms, making your muscles stronger and more resilient.
 Strengthening muscles and joints can also reduce the risk of injury to your body.
 Examples of strength-training exercises are doing exercises that use your body weight for resistance (e.g. push ups, pull ups, sit-ups and squats), working with resistance bands and weight training.

-Muscle-strengthening exercise should include performing 8-10 exercises of all the major muscle groups, consisting of 8-12 repetitions for each exercise.
+Muscle-strengthening exercise should include performing 8-10 exercises of all the major muscle groups, consisting of 8-12 repetitions for each exercise at least 2-3 times per week.

 4 Ways to Exercise with a Friend

-The national physical activity guidelines recommends that a healthy adult engage in 150 minutes of moderate-intensity aerobic activity in a week.
-If your heart rate is at 50 percent to 70 percent of your maximum rate, you are engaging in moderate-intensity exercise.
+The national physical activity guidelines recommends that a healthy adult engage in 150 minutes of moderate-intensity activity in a week.
+If your heart rate is at 64 percent to 75 percent of your maximum rate, you are engaging in moderate-intensity exercise.

-These 150 minutes of aerobic activity can also be an accumulation of different combinations of periods of exercise throughout the week.
+These 150 minutes of moderate-intensity physical activity can also be an accumulation of different combinations of periods of exercise throughout the week.

 For example, by engaging in 30 minutes of moderate-intensity physical activity five days a week, you will be able to achieve the recommended 150 minutes a week.
 Of course, you can also choose to do 60 minutes of physical activity three times a week if you prefer.
 It’s really up to you to decide!
 You should also engage in muscle-strengthening activity on two or more days a week.